 The Diversity Equity & Inclusion Committee is currently co-chaired by Phil Harden of Connecticut College and Kiran Tahir of Yale University and Committee members include Daniella Arthurs of Trinity College, Lauren Casas of Dana-Farber Cancer Institute, Roslyn Clarke of Partners in Health, Samir Chapra of Princeton University, Maria DeJesus of Harvard Business School, Kristal Enter of Massachusetts General Hospital, Nancy Faughnan of Yale University, Bertrand Flament of Beth Israel Deaconess Medical Center, and Samantha Harris of Combined Jewish Philanthropies.

 The Diversity Equity & Inclusion Committee thanks the following former committee members for their uncommon devotion to the ideas and actions this committee was formed to address (organization affiliations are as of time of committee service):

 Christina Mansdorf of the Massachusetts Institute of Technology

-The Diversity and Inclusion Committee aims to provide tools and initiatives that support diversity and inclusion with the aim that all feel safe, empowered, respected, and valued in our growing development research community.
+The Diversity Equity and Inclusion Committee aims to provide tools and initiatives that support diversity and inclusion with the aim that all feel safe, empowered, respected, and valued in our growing development research community.

-NEDRA D&I Committee Definitions:
+NEDRA DE&I Committee Definitions:

 The NEDRA D&I Committee defines INCLUSION to mean the acceptance, engagement, and empowerment of our entire community and the cultivation of a collaborative culture based on mutual respect.

-The Need for Diversity & Inclusion
+The Need for Diversity Equity & Inclusion

 (in NEDRA and in Other Apra Chapters)